nikhilgosala/academic-kickstart/content/home/experience.md

 weight = 60  # Order that this section will appear.

 title = "Experience"
-subtitle = "Academic and Professional Work Experience"
+subtitle = "Academic and Professional"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format